syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSunburstChart/Getting-Started.md

 N> Assemblies are available in unzipped package location in Mac.

-Add the following assembly references to the Android project,
+Add the following assembly references to the iOS project,

-android\Syncfusion.SfSunburstChart.iOS.dll
+ios-unified\Syncfusion.SfSunburstChart.iOS.dll

 # Add and configure the sunburst chart